tathanhdinh/PathExplorer/README.md

 ##### The current version is CRAPPY, but the following are (hopefully) stable:

-* Dynamic tainting: a graphical tainting mechanism based on the liveness analysis (using the outer interface of live variables).
+* Dynamic tainting: construct the dependant graph based on the liveness analysis (using the outer interface of live variables).
-* Checkpoint detection: multiple (nearest) checkpoints for each conditional branch.
+* Checkpoint detection: for each conditional branch there are several execution points which may affect to its decision.

 ##### In development: